Anshika-5282/Fake-News-Detection-ML-NLP-Project/README.md

 **Project Structure:**

 Here's a breakdown of the key steps in the notebook:

 **1.** **Importing Libraries**

+    -Numpy
+    -Pandas
+    -re
+    -nltk
+    -scikit-learn
+    -matplotlib

-    -Libraries like numpy, pandas, re, and nltk are imported for data manipulation, regex operations, and natural language processing.
+   These are imported for data manipulation, regex operations, natural language processing and modeling of data.
 **2. Loading Dataset**

     -The dataset is loaded using pandas.read_csv() into a pandas DataFrame for analysis and displayed for a quick overview.